rahulshankariyer/Atlanta_Housing/README.md

 ## Project Objective

-Perform Data Cleaning on Real Estate Data for Georgia, to get cleaned data only pertaining to Atlanta Real Estate.
+Perform Data Cleaning on "Real Estate Data for Georgia", to get cleaned data only pertaining only to Atlanta Real Estate.

 ## Data Used

-For the purpose of this project, the Georgia Real Estate Data of the <a href = "https://www.kaggle.com/datasets/yellowj4acket/real-estate-georgia"> First 6 months of 2021 </a>(Kaggle) was used.
+<a href = "https://www.kaggle.com/datasets/yellowj4acket/real-estate-georgia"> Real Estate Data for Georgia </a> for the first 6 months of 2021 from Kaggle.

 ## Tools Used

-1. Excel
-2. Microsoft SQL Server Management Studio
+<b> SQL: </b> Microsoft SQL Server Management Studio

 ## Data Cleaning Process

-1. An overview of the data was extracted through the below query.
+1. The real estate data was extracted using the query below:

         --Real Estate Data Overview